AnriNobel/nobel.github.io/README.md

 # Nobels_demos
 Udemy_implementation

-Clone Git:
+Git clones:
 - https://github.com/AnriNobel/nobel.github.io.git
-- atau download .zip nya
+- or download the .zip

-Instalasi :
+Installation :
-- jika menggunakan node.js / yarn juga bisa
+- if you use node.js or yarn

-Node.js ( versi lama /instalasi terbaru )
+Node.js (old version/latest installation)

-setelah Clone :
+after clones:
-bisa diterminal Vscode / terminal
+can be in the Vscode terminal / terminal
 - npm install
-- npm start ( autoopen dibrowser )
+- npm start ( auto open in browser )